 -

-Brown or rust-colored sputum
+Brown or rust-colored discharge

 -